-Despite their differences, these team members share a common experience – they’re part of a company that thrives on their input and skill sets.
+Despite their differences, our team members share a common experience – they’re part of a company that thrives on their input and skill sets.

 “We’ve made a long-term commitment to creating a culturally competent workplace where everyone is valued, respected, trusted, communicated with and part of the team.”